 DocGS obtains confirmation from TUM GS and the MCTS (this takes a few days) and then activates the application form.
 You will be notified of this by email.

-Tipp: It is easiest to make the appointment by phone.
+Tip: It is easiest to make the appointment by phone.
 To make things easier, before you call, please consider which dates are possible for you.
 As a rule, appointments are possible 2-4 days later.

 Appointment of the Examination Board and Preparation of Examiners’ Reports

 The examination board is appointed by the MCTS doctoral committee, who can agree with your suggestions for examination board members or make changes.
 You will be notified of the decision by email.
 The MCTS then submits the documents to the chairperson of the examination board.
-He or she then invites the examiners to provide examiner’s reports (usually within a period of 3 months).
+He or she then invites the examiners to provide examiner’s reports (usually within a a period of 3 months).

-- The examination date and location agreed upon with the examination board.
+- The examination date and location

 - Whether the exam will be conducted in German or English